w3c/wai-curricula/content/content-author/structure.md

 The heading hierarchy communicates the structure of web pages and documents.
 Headings enable people with disabilities to identify and navigate the different content sections.
 Explain different purposes of headings and how to include them.

-When content authors change the visual appearance of headings, they must ensure headings remain accessible visually and non-visually.
+When content authors change the visual appearance of headings, they must ensure headings remain accessible.

 #### Learning Outcomes for Topic